Is There Anything Funnier Than Straight Male Celebrities Discovering What ‘Bussy’ Means?

 This post is also available in: Español

-It’s the little things in life that provide me with true comfort, particularly as the world around me is not-so-slowly devolving into a hellish pit of international authoritarianism, radicalized hate mongers and … well, literal infernos.
-(I live in L.A., and lately taking a deep breath outside is the equivalent of scarfing down the contents of an ashtray outside an Alcoholics Anonymous meeting.)
+It’s the little things in life that provide me with true comfort, particularly as the world around me has not-so-slowly devolved into a hellish pit of international authoritarianism and radicalized hate mongers on top of, you know, the whole global pandemic situation.
 Lucky for me, “Celebrities Reading Thirst Tweets” is a thing, which means every now and then I’m offered a brief respite from shady politics and doomsday prognostication.

 A web series created by Buzzfeed, the premise of these “Thirst Tweets” clips is simple: a male celebrity with an upcoming project to promote sits down in front of a seamless backdrop, prepared to read a selection of tweets penned by some of the web’s most jaw-droppingly awkward denizens.
 These are typically fans who have both a huge crush on said celebrity and no shame whatsoever.
 Some of these little ‘love notes’ are no doubt written by women, but many of them come straight from the delightfully twisted minds of gay men.
 (Props to Buzzfeed for being progressive, despite this almost assuredly creeping out a few of the guys.)